-In October 2015, the OECD released the final reports on all 15 focus areas of the BEPS Action Plan.
-The recommendations made in the reports range from new Minimum Standards to reinforced international standards, common approaches to facilitate the convergence of national practices, and guidance drawing on best practices.
+In October 2015, the OECD released the final reports on all 15 areas action points of the BEPS Action Plan.
+The recommendations made in the reports range from new minimum standards to reinforced international standards, common approaches to facilitate the convergence of national practices, and guidance drawing on best practices.

-Minimum Standards are the BEPS recommendations that all members of the Inclusive Framework on BEPS (BEPS members) have committed to implement, and refer to some of the elements of Action 5 on harmful tax practices, Action 6 on treaty abuse, Action 13 on transfer pricing documentation and Country-by-Country (CbC) reporting and Action 14 on dispute resolution.
+Minimum standards are the BEPS recommendations that all members of the Inclusive Framework on BEPS (BEPS members) have committed to implement, and refer to some of the elements of Action 5 on harmful tax practices, Action 6 on treaty abuse, Action 13 on transfer pricing documentation and Country-by-Country (CbC) reporting and Action 14 on dispute resolution.

-The Minimum Standards are all subject to peer review processes.
+The minimum standards are all subject to peer review processes.
 The mechanics of the peer review process were not included as part of the final reports on these Actions.
 Instead, the OECD indicated at the time of the release of the BEPS final reports that it would, at a later stage, issue peer review documents on these Actions providing the terms of reference and the methodology by which the peer reviews would be conducted.

 In October 2016, the OECD released the peer review documents (i.e., the Terms of Reference and Assessment Methodology) on Action 14 on Making Dispute Resolution Mechanisms More Effective.
-The Terms of Reference translated the Action 14 Minimum Standards into 21 elements and the best practices into 12 items.
+The Terms of Reference translated the Action 14 minimum standard into 21 elements and the best practices into 12 items.
 The Assessment Methodology provided procedures for undertaking a peer review and monitoring in two stages.
-In Stage 1, a review is conducted of how a member of the Inclusive Framework on BEPS implements the minimum standard based on its legal framework for Mutual Agreement Procedures (MAPs) and how it applies the framework in practice.
+In Stage 1, a review is conducted of how a BEPS member implements the minimum standard based on its legal framework for Mutual Agreement Procedures (MAPs) and how it applies the framework in practice.
 In Stage 2, a review is conducted of the measures the BEPS member takes to address any shortcomings identified in Stage 1 of the peer review.